RingOfFireOrg/2018_sprint_2_coaches/README.md

 # Test Comment
 Sprint 2 code

+How to fix GIT Login on TFDM Machines ?

+1. Run git-bash as Administrator

-Use the following command to unset the credentials manager.
+2. Run the following command to unset the credentials manager.

 git config --system --unset credential.helper